If your business hasn’t started making video content, now is the time to start.

 And it’s about more than entertainment.
-YouTube has become the world’s second-largest search engine, where people look for how-to videos, product reviews, explainer videos, and more.
+YouTube is the second largest search engine in the world, where people look for how-to videos, product reviews, explainer videos, vlogs, and more.

 If your brand isn’t present on YouTube, you’re missing out on a large segment of the online population.

 By learning how to use YouTube and the YouTube Analytics platform, you’ll gain valuable insights into how to grow your online viewership.

 2. Make better content